Ray Sepúlveda

 Sepúlveda's solo career started in 1991 with the album Un Poquito Mas, produced by Sergio George for Sony/RMM Records.
 In 1992 Con Sabor reached the Latin Billboard charts.
+In 1993 he participated in the "Familia RMM Combinacion Perfecta Album" recording a duet with Johnny Rivera titled "No Vale La Pena" which became one of the biggest International Hits of the production.
 In 1994 Llegaste Tú, produced by Julito Alvarado and recorded in Puerto Rico, 1997 De Todo Un Poco, produced by Ricky Gonzalez and he returned in 1999 with another hit single, "Eres" in an album titled ¡Salsabor!
 This album was produced in Puerto Rico by Luis Garcia.